 The first post in this series about AI looked at how even dedicated chess engines powered by “weak” AI now routinely beat grand masters.
-Though the algorithms are likely still inefficient, they can evaluate permutations many times more quickly than the human brain.
+Though the algorithms are likely still improvable, they evaluate permutations many times more quickly than the human brain.

 Whilst it seems uncontentious that AI should support decision making and that its development should be informed by human constructs such as games, real life situations are less tangible and well defined.
-Morality, accountability, value judgements and human fallibility also compound complexity.
+A chess board’s 64 squares or a GO board’s 361 points are much simpler.
+Actions too are complicated by morality, accountability, value judgements and fallibility.

 Game: – “to use your knowledge of the rules to obtain benefits from a situation, especially in an unfair way”Macmillan Dictionary.com